tosin2013/openshift-4-deployment-notes/assisted-installer/hack/README.md

 > See [Configure System](https://github.com/kenmoini/ocp4-ai-svc-libvirt/tree/main/scripts) to configure single node server for testing.

 ### Download and extract the qubinode-installer as a non root user.
+> qubinode will quickly configure a kvm enviornment to test with.
 ```
 cd $HOME
 wget https://github.com/Qubinode/qubinode-installer/archive/master.zip